DeGroote School of Business

 • Starting September 2020 is the 1GR0 Student Experience and Development course, an opportunity for students to grow in their learning and development from day 1.

-• We have shifted courses from upper years to earlier in the learning journey to frontload management skills and bring these skills to students earlier in their academic career, including courses in data analytics and marketing.
+• We have shifted courses from upper years to earlier in the learning journey to frontload management skills and bring these skills to students earlier in their academic careers, including courses in data analytics and marketing.

 • Updated Bachelor of Commerce Learning Goals: Our graduates will possess a cross-functional core of business knowledge, be innovative problem-solvers, persuasive communicators, and self-managed learners.